Kvek/OnlineMarket/README.md

 Website create using HTML,CSS and JS

-The Images used, are from a google search.
+The Images used are from a google search.
 I don't own them.